-This kind of energy is that an object gains by the gravitational field of another object.
-They are generally very large bodies such as Earth.
+Gravitational potential energy is the potential energy that an object gains due to the gravitational effect of another object (generally very large bodies such as the Earth).

-This energy is directly proportional to the mass of the object and the size of the mass attracted.
-The magnitude of the attracted mass creates the acceleration of gravity.
-This value is approximately 9.8 m/s² on the Earth's surface.
+This energy is directly proportional to the mass of the object and the size of the attracted mass.
+The magnitude of the mass attracted creates the acceleration of gravity.
+This acceleration for the Earth is approximately 9.8 m/s² at the Earth's surface.

-This energy is equivalent to the energy necessary to position an object at a certain height.
+Gravitational potential energy is equivalent to the energy necessary to place an object at a certain height.

-For an object with mass m, at height h, the following expression applies to the potential energy of the object:
+It is called gravitational energy or potential gravitational energy.
+For an object with mass m, at height h, the following expression applies to the gravitational energy of the object:

-When the car is on the top, its energy is mostly potential.
-It hardly has kinetic energy.
-At the lowest points, the kinetic and potential energies have been reversed.
+At the lowest points, the kinetic and potential energies have reversed.

 Elastic Potential Energy

-Elastic potential energy is energy stored in a body's ability to return to its natural position.
-This form of energy is also called spring energy or potential elastic energy.
+Elastic potential energy is the energy stored in the ability of a body to return to its natural position.
+This form of energy is also called spring energy or elastic potential energy.

-Elasticity is a property of certain materials.
-After those materials are deformed, stretched, or compressed from their initial position, they can regain their original state.
+Elasticity is a property of certain materials by which, once deformed, stretched or separated from their initial position, they can recover their original state, or equilibrium.

-A linear ideal spring with spring constant k that is drawn or pushed has an increase in spring energy of:
+An (ideal) linear spring with spring constant k that is pulled (or pushed) a distance Δl has an increase in spring energy of:

-This form of potential energy is energy that results from the conservative forces of Coulomb.
-This energy is associated with the configuration of various point loads in a defined system.
+Electrical potential energy is potential energy that results from conservative Coulomb forces.
+This energy is associated with the configuration of various point charges in a defined system.

 It can also be called electrostatic potential energy.